Jbankx/dlt/README.md

 ---

-`Note`: Use `Python 3.12.0` in a newly created virtual environment to avoid dlt installation errors (i.e. with Python 3.13.0).
+`Note`: Install `Python 3.12.0` in a newly created virtual environment to avoid dlt installation errors (i.e. with Python 3.13.0).
 As on 18.02.2024

 ---